1 Year Part-time

 – Jane Mahony, Mission Programmes Director, McGrath Foundation

 This course is designed to develop an understanding of breast cancer nursing with a strong clinical focus.
 It enables students to:

-- demonstrate specialist knowledge that informs evidence based breast cancer nursing practice for the provision and coordination of patient care
+- apply specialist knowledge of breast cancer that informs evidence-based nursing practice for the provision and coordination of holistic care

-- engage in and maintain effective therapeutic relationships with patients, their significant others and other members of the multidisciplinary care team
+- develop advanced communication skills to establish therapeutic relationships with people diagnosed with breast cancer, their families and other members of the multidisciplinary team